On this page

 More than 360 families have already registered an interest in enrolling their child in 1 of the 3 pilot schools.

 Following a localised nomination process, the schools were selected for their unique characteristics that will provide valuable information from different school contexts.

 The pilot will allow for early insights into areas such as workforce planning, funding arrangements, wellbeing, curriculum and transition processes between primary and high schools.

 These insights will inform the statewide transition of year 7 into high school in 2020.

 Participation in the pilot is voluntary and normal transition and enrolment processes will continue at all schools for current year 7s enrolling as year 8s next year.

-For more information or to register your interest you can contact the schools:
+For more information, you can contact the schools:

 Mitcham Girls High Schools

 Wirreanda Secondary School

 The final enrolment process will be completed by 21 June 2019.